Pregnancy - Age 20, 30 or 40

 When is the best time to have your first pregnancy?

 Physical Considerations Before Becoming Pregnant

-If you are currently exercising check with your physician to make sure it's safe to continue.
-If you are not exercising, ask your physician if it's safe to began exercises with low impact activities, such as swimming or walking.
+If you are currently exercising check with your physician to make sure it is safe to continue.
+If you are not exercising, ask your physician if it is safe to begin exercises with low impact activities, such as swimming or walking.
 Making sure you are in optimal physical condition will help ensure a healthy pregnancy.